robin-mueller/auto-apms-guide/src/usage/concepts/common-resources.md

 ## Behavior Tree Build Handlers

 Behavior tree build handlers allow to integrate customized algorithms for creating behavior trees with AutoAPMS's [behavior tree executor](./behavior-tree-executor.md).
-They are used to define rules for answering the "build requests" formulated when [deploying a behavior](../tutorials/deploying-a-behavior.md).
+They are used to define rules for answering the "build requests" formulated when [deploying behaviors](../tutorials/deploying-behaviors.md).

 AutoAPMS provides the following commonly used build handlers out of the box: